Sara Wyn Kane

 Since co-founding Valli Kane & Vagnini, Sara has focused her practice on the negotiation, mediation and litigation of individual as well as complex mass and class actions.
 Sara has been appointed lead or co-lead counsel in a variety of mass/class cases throughout the country, often working in tandem with some of the most well respected plaintiffs’ discrimination and wage and hour firms in the nation.

 Sara has represented individuals as well as been appointed class counsel in cases against national and international companies throughout the country, in a cross section of employment and wage cases, including but not limited to: Brown et. al. v.
 Medicis – 1:13cv-01345 (District of Columbia) after participating in a multi-session mediation process, the class wide Hostile Work Environment and Gender Discrimination claims were settled for $7.15M.
-This was notable as one of the highest per person class sexual harassment settlements.
+This was notable as one of the highest per person class sexual harassment settlements in the Country at the time.
 Kudo v.
 Panda Express – 7:09-cv-00712 (S.D.N.Y.) a settled wage & hour case; Beaty et. al. v.
-Hillshire Brands et. al. – 2:14-cv-58 (E.D.TX. – Marshall Division) Sara and Co-counsel were Novel in that they framed the charges filed with the EEOC and the Complaint as environmental racism.
+Hillshire Brands et. al. – 2:14-cv-58 (E.D.TX. – Marshall Division) Sara and Co-counsel were novel in that they framed the charges filed with the EEOC and the Complaint as environmental racism.
 EEOC issued a finding of class-wide discrimination against Sara Lee and joined the complaint filed by VKV and Co-counsel – settled for $4 million); Romero v.
-Allstate Insurance – 2:01cv-03047 (E.D.PA) – Representation of over 40 individuals with ERISA and ADEA claims in a mass action which at one point included approximately 500 plaintiffs represented by various counsel (all but four of those represented by VKV have settled their cases); Roberts et. al. v.
+Allstate Insurance – 2:01cv-03047 (E.D.PA) – Representation of over 40 individuals with ERISA and ADEA claims in a mass action which at one point included approximately 500 plaintiffs represented by various counsel (all settled their cases); Roberts et. al. v.
 TJX – 1:13-cv-13142 (D. Mass) (Nationwide (ex.
-CA) FLSA misclassification case settled training claims for $4,750,000; Conditional Certification granted on remainder of case, litigation ongoing against Marshalls, HomeGoods, TJX; Leach et al. v.
-NBC et al. – 1:15-cv-7206 (S.D.N.Y.) – One of twelve actions known as “PPA Actions” filed on behalf of PPAs against many major film and television companies, including HBO, Warner Brothers, ABC, NBCUniversal, SONY, FOX, for alleged FLSA and NYLL violations where Sara working with her partners and the team at their firm have recovered approximately $30,000,000 for their clients.
+CA) FLSA & NYLL misclassification case settled for $31,500,000, with the FLSA training claims settled for an additional $4,750,000; Leach et al. v.
+NBC et al. – 1:15-cv-7206 (S.D.N.Y.) – One of twelve actions known as “PPA Actions” filed on behalf of PPAs against many major film and television companies, including HBO, Warner Brothers, ABC, NBCUniversal, SONY, FOX, CBS for alleged FLSA and NYLL violations where Sara working with her partners and the team at their firm recovered approximately $30,000,000 for their clients.